Kissing Case

-The Kissing Case is the arrest, conviction and lengthy sentencing of two prepubescent African-American boys in 1958 in Monroe, North Carolina.
+The Kissing Case was the arrest, conviction and lengthy sentencing of two prepubescent African-American boys in 1958 in Monroe, North Carolina, United States.
 A white girl kissed each of them on the cheek and later told her mother, who accused the boys of rape.
 The boys were then charged by authorities with molestation.
 Civil rights activists became involved in representing the boys.
-The boys were arrested in October 1958, separated from their parents for a week, beaten and threatened by investigators, then sentenced by a Juvenile Court judge.
+The boys were arrested in October 1958, separated from their parents for a week, beaten and threatened by investigators, then sentenced by a juvenile court judge.

 Leaders and members of the local NAACP, including Robert F Williams, Eleanor Roosevelt, President Eisenhower, and other civil rights organizations, such as the New York-based The Committee to Combat Racial Injustice (CCRI), protested the charges, trial and sentencing.
 The United States was embarrassed by protests from other governments, demonstrations in major cities, and strong criticism in the international press.
 North Carolina Governor Luther H. Hodges finally granted clemency to the boys, releasing them from the reformatory in early 1959 after they had been there for three months.
 Neither he nor authorities in Monroe ever officially apologized to the boys or their families.

 Incident

 In late October 1958, Sissy Marcus, a 7- or 8-year-old white girl (sources vary), told her mother she had kissed 9-year-old James "Hanover" Thompson, and 7-year-old David "Fuzzy" Simpson, on their cheeks.
-She had seen them while with other children and recognized James as a friend from earlier childhood.
+She had seen them with other children and recognized James as a friend from Sissy's earlier childhood.
 The two had played together when James accompanied his mother to her work as a domestic for the Marcus family.
 The boys were African American.

 When Sissy told her mother Bernice Marcus about the encounter, the woman became enraged and washed her daughter's mouth with lye.
 She called the police and accused the boys of raping her daughter.

 Local officials unlawfully detained the two young boys, who were arrested in October 1958, and for a week refused to allow them to see their parents or legal counsel.
 Police beat the boys and threatened them with more injury in an attempt to extract confessions.
-After being jailed for three months, the boys were charged by Juvenile Judge Hampton Price and convicted of molestation.
+After being jailed for three months, the boys were tried by Juvenile Judge Hampton Price and convicted of molestation.
 Price sentenced them to reform school, perhaps until the age of 21.